 Even if You Refuse a Blood Test, You May Be Forced To Take One

-When you refuse the breath or blood tests, they will initiate a search warrant request for a blood test and likely receive approval within minutes.
+When you refuse the breath or blood tests, they will initiate a search warrant request for a blood test and likely receive an approval within minutes.
 When the warrant is granted, you cannot refuse to give the blood sample.
-Police will draw your blood, and it’s important to comply, let us fight it in court, don’t fight the officer or nurse.
+Police will draw your blood, and it’s important to comply.
+Let us fight it in court; don’t fight the officer or nurse.

-Breathalyzer Tests Are Slightly Easier to Dispute in Court
+Breathalyzer Tests Can Be Easier to Dispute in Court

 What Is No Refusal Weekend?